ZITOUNIMED/z-school/readme.md

 * app microservice: an angular node microservice a web application to manage users, books, students, ...
 <br/>

-Docker images for these services are on: https://hub.docker.com/repository/docker/mzitouni/<br/>
 To pull last images from docker hub use following commands:
 * $ docker pull mzitouni/z-school-user:0.0.4.RELEASE
 * $ docker pull mzitouni/z-school-user:0.0.4.RELEASE